Tina Alidaei | 2026

 Value

-By leveraging Moleskine’s existing art challenges and allowing graphic artists to create their own challenges we can increase customer engagement with Moleskine’s brand values and provide long-term engagement by making Moleskine a habit.
+By leveraging Moleskine’s existing art challenges and empowering graphic artists to create their own, Momentum increases engagement with the brand’s creative values while encouraging long-term loyalty by making creativity and Moleskine a habit.

 For Moleskine